2020 Iowa State Cyclones football team: Spring game

+The Cyclones announced they would cancel spring practice in March and April 2020 and would not hold a spring game due to the COVID-19 pandemic.

 Seating plans

-On May 26, 2020, Iowa State athletic director Jamie Pollard announced that single-game tickets would not be sold for Iowa State football games for the 2020 season and that only the 30,000 season ticket holders would be permitted to attend games, as a result of the COVID-19 pandemic.
+On May 26, 2020, Iowa State athletic director Jamie Pollard announced that single-game tickets would not be sold for Iowa State football games for the 2020 season and that only the 30,000 season ticket holders would be permitted to attend games, as a result of the pandemic.